Congratulations on Your New Pregnancy !

 The delivering physicians of Medical Associates of Port Perry are all family physicians who have a special interest in obstetrics.
 Port Perry Hospital is a Level 1 Obstetrical Centre which means that we accept and care only for lower risk patients who are appropriate for delivery at our site.
 This simply means that we wish to ensure that you and your baby have all the resources available to you should you need them.
 Fortunately, for most healthy people, pregnancy is generally straightforward without complications.
 That said, should a medical issue arise we may well advise referral to a centre providing a higher level care to optimize your and your baby’s health (ie. in the case of need for an obstetrician, pediatrician, Neonatal Intensive Care Unit, etc.).
 Our paramount goal always is a healthy mother and baby !
 In the event of an unanticipated issue for you or your baby in labour and delivery, we do have the means to stabilize and transfer as required.

-At each obstetrical appointment, we ask that you register with the receptionist and then directly proceed to weigh yourself and collect a urine sample.
+At each obstetrical appointment, we ask that you register with the receptionist and then directly proceed to weigh yourself.
 Our staff can show you how to do this.

 You are generally seen monthly in the beginning, every two weeks at 26-28 weeks, and then weekly at 36 weeks.

 ** PLEASE NOTE:

 - You are being seen for obstetrical care only.
 If you are referred from your family physician, you are still to see your family physician for non obstetrical medical concerns.
 You will also return to your family doctors after delivery for post partum and baby care **